Ramakrishna Mission Vivekananda College: Academics

-Scientific Research
+Scientific research

 The departments of botany, chemistry, physics, mathematics, economics, philosophy and Sanskrit offer research programmes.
-The Ramakrishna Mission Vidyapith has two research institutes: Vivekananda Institute of Tropical Mycology (VINSTROM) and Vivekananda Institute of Algal Technology (VIAT).
+The Ramakrishna Mission Vidyapith had two research institutes: Vivekananda Institute of Tropical Mycology (VINSTROM) and Vivekananda Institute of Algal Technology (VIAT).
 They have originated from the department of botany.
+VIAT got discontinued, while VINSTROM is growing from strength to strength.

-Vivekananda Institute of Tropical Mycology (VINSTROM)
+Vivekananda Institute of Tropical Mycology

 Mycological research in the Department of Plant Biology and Plant Biotechnology dates back to 1980s.
 Sustained research by Dr. T. S. Suryanarayanan for over 35 years in experimental mycology, environmental mycology, marine mycology and endophyte ecology and physiology brought international recognition to the college in general and the mycology research team in particular.
 As a mark of appreciation and encouragement, Ramakrishna Mission Vidyapith, under the secretaryship of Swami Satyapriyananda, created a separate institute – Vivekananda Institute of Tropical Mycology (VINSTROM) — in 2005 to continue the research in mycology under the directorship of Dr. T. S. Suryanarayanan.
+The year 2024 marks the 20th year of successful functioning and was commemorated by conducting an International Conference on "Fungal Interactions with Plants and Animals - Scoping for the Future".

 VINSTROM focuses its efforts on understanding the biodiversity and technological potential of microfungi in forests and other environments.
 Articles are published in international magazines.

-Vivekananda Institute of Algal Technology (VIAT)
+Vivekananda Institute of Algal Technology

 VIAT was inaugurated by Swami Satyapriyananda, secretary of Ramakrishna Mission Vidyapith, in April 2006.

 Based on the success of this new technology, industries such as Wheels India are seeking solutions for effective effluent treatment through phycoremediation.
 Sivasubramanian has signed a memorandum of understanding with the Chennai-based Indo-Japan joint venture company M/s Nichi-In Biosciences for a research project with emphasis on microbial biotechnology and environment safety to develop technology for environment-friendly plastic materials, to find ways to safely dispose the plastic materials using microbes and develop and validate polymers useful for water conservation in agriculture and horticulture.
 This project is supported by Japanese institutes like Waseda University, Yamanashi Medical University and Mebiol Inc., whose Indian operation is headed by Dr. Samuel J. K. Abraham, a cardiac surgeon.
 Prof. Mori Yuichi of Waseda University, Japan, and Dr. Yoshioka Hiroshi of Mebiol Inc., are participating in this collaboration.

-Mathematics
+PG and Research Department of Mathematics

 Areas of research in the department are number theory, applied statistics, representation theory, algebra, functional analysis, topology algebraic geometry and Fluid dynamics.
 The department conducts monthly seminars and colloquiums, and hosts a yearly international conference in a particular area of mathematics.
 It has funding and support from the UGC, National Board for Higher Mathematics, Department of Atomic Energy, Govt. of India and Govt. of Tamil Nadu.
-About 30 international papers are submitted from the mathematics department of Vivekananda college.
+More than 60 international papers were published during 2017-2023 from the mathematics department of Vivekananda college.